Colourful Hispaniolan Parakeets frequent the grounds of our hotel in Santo Domingo. Photo: Chris Wood

-Day 1: The tour begins this evening in Santo Domingo, capital of the Dominican Republic.
-Our hotel is situated close to the center of colonial Santo Domingo, which would allow any early-comers to explore the many colonial buildings or museums close by.
-We’ll start the first evening with a visit to a nearby site for Hispaniola Parakeet.
+Day 1: The tour begins at 6 pm in Santo Domingo.
+Our hotel is situated close to the centre of colonial Santo Domingo, and those who arrive early may wish to explore the many historic buildings and museums close by.
+We’ll start the first evening with a visit to a nearby roost of Hispaniolan Parakeets.
 Night in Santo Domingo.

-Day 4: Today we’ll focus on the south side of the Sierra de Bahoruco.
+Day 5: Today we’ll focus on the south side of the Sierra de Bahoruco.
 Our morning will begin with a more leisurely breakfast at our hotel before we drive south stopping in at Oviedo Lagoon, where we will make arrangements for a boat trip later in the day.
-Here we might encounter American Flamingos, Roseate Spoonbills, and a nice array of shorebirds and waders.
-Also here we hope to find Mangrove Cuckoos and ‘Golden’ Yellow Warblers lurking in the mangroves.
-From here we’ll head further south to the shoreline at Cabo Rojo, where a small marsh often holds wading birds, and the local subspecies of Clapper Rail.
+Here we might encounter American Flamingos, Roseate Spoonbills, or a nice array of shorebirds and waders.
+Also here we hope to find Mangrove Cuckoos and “Golden” Yellow Warblers lurking in the mangroves.
+From the lagoon we’ll head further south to the shoreline at Cabo Rojo, where a small marsh often holds wading birds, and the local subspecies of Clapper Rail.
 The bluffs around the cape provide nesting habitat for White-tailed Tropicbird, and we often encounter Cave Swallows and Caribbean Martins above the cape, or a Brown Booby offshore.
-After Cabo Rojo we’ll head uphill on the paved Alcoa Road and extensive upland pine forest.
-This forest has always reminded me of the longleaf pine forests of the Southeastern US, but here we’ll look for Hispaniolan Crossbill, Golden Swallow (now a Hispaniolan endemic as the population in Jamaica has disappeared), and Antillean Siskin.
+After Cabo Rojo we’ll head uphill on the paved Alcoa Road to access an extensive upland pine forest.
+This forest is reminiscent of the longleaf pine forests of the southeastern United States, but here we’ll look for Hispaniolan Crossbill, Golden Swallow (now a Hispaniolan endemic as the population in Jamaica has disappeared), and Antillean Siskin.
 On the return trip to our hotel we’ll take an hour long boat trip out into the lagoon for close views of their resident American Flamingos, and a selection of breeding waterbirds and wintering waterfowl.
 Night near Barahona.

-Day 6: Since most birders will visit the Dominican Republic only once, and since not all the endemics perform on command, we’ve added a flexible day, allowing us to return to one of the areas visted over the last few days to search for any missed species.
-If road conditions allow we’ll make a short trip to look for Eastern Chat-Tanager in the eastern side of the Sierra, and then just after dark we’ll check for Northern Potoo and Ashy-faced Owl on the way back to the hotel.
+Day 6: Since most birders will visit the Dominican Republic only once, and since not all the endemics perform on command, today’s itinerary will be flexible, allowing us to return to one of the areas visited over the last few days to search for any missed species.
+After dinner we’ll check out some local areas for nightbirds, with the possibility of Least Pauraque, Ashy-faced Owl, “Northern” Potoo, and Chuck-will’s Widow.
 Night near Barahona.

-Day 8: Today we plan to search for the critically endangered Ridgway’s Hawk.
+Day 8: For our last morning we plan to search for the critically-endangered Ridgway’s Hawk.
 This formerly widespread species is now extremely local and infrequently seen.
 By this time of year, adults are usually engaged in nest building, and we hope to have a nest site pinned down.
 Getting there will likely involve a relatively short but sometimes steep walk - well worth it for the chance of seeing this wonderful raptor at its nest!
-In the flowering trees we should also see the (soon to be split) Hispaniolan Oriole, and often we encounter Ruddy Quail-Doves in the understory.
-If time and conditions allow we may also take a boat trip out into the bay and around the many limestone islets, stopping to look for White-crowned Pigeons, Hispaniola Parrots and various waterbirds.
-In the afternoon we’ll drive back to Santo.
+In the flowering trees we should also see Hispaniolan Oriole, and we often encounter Ruddy Quail-Doves in the forest understory.
+If time and conditions allow, we may also take a boat trip out into the bay and around the many limestone islets, stopping to look for White-crowned Pigeons, Hispaniolan Parrots, nesting Magnificent Frigatebirds and various waterbirds.
+In the afternoon we’ll drive back to Santo Domingo.
 Night in Santo Domingo.

 Day 9: The tour ends this morning in Santo Domingo.